 Voelz was first called to the faculty of Concordia Theological Seminary (then) in Springfield, Ill., in 1975, and he moved with that institution to Fort Wayne, Ind., in 1976, where he taught through 1989.
 During those years, he also served as assistant pastor at Zion Lutheran Church in Fort Wayne (1984–88).

 He has been involved with the North American-centered Society of Biblical Literature since 1977, presenting papers regularly on a wide range of topics, generally in the areas of the Greek language, hermeneutics and the Gospel of Mark.
 In 1984 he was invited to membership in Studiorum Novi Testamenti Societas (SNTS), the international Society of New Testament Studies.
 Again, he has regularly presented papers in both the biblical hermeneutics and New Testament Greek grammar seminars there, each of which he also has co-chaired in turn from 1991 until the present.
-He has written three books (an elementary Greek textbook, a hermeneutics textbook and a commentary on the first half of the Gospel of Mark) and dozens of articles.
+He has written four books (an elementary Greek textbook, a hermeneutics textbook and a two-volume commentary on the gospel of Mark) and dozens of articles.